 An examination of computer applications implemented on microcomputers.
 Includes analysis, demonstration, and hands-on experience with at least one computerized accounting system using the college's computers.
-These systems will integrate general ledger, accounts payable, and payroll application.
+These systems will integrate general ledger, accounts payable, and payroll applications.

-Prerequisite: ACCNT 141 and DPSYS 235.
+Prerequisite: ACCNT 240.